proobker/Weather_Check/README.md

    cd Weather_Check
    ```

-3. Open the `index.html` file in your browser to view the weather forecast.
+3. Open the `layout.html` file in your browser to view the weather forecast.

+4. You can also use the `CLI.py` for commandline weather update

 ## API Key Setup